 A COGEN consists of:

 During cogeneration, electricity is generated for the greenhouse.
 The by-products heat and the CO2 in the exhaust gasses can be used for the greenhouse as well, in order to save fuel and thus costs.

 Enerdes designs cogeneration installations (COGENS) completely optimized to your facility.
 Our tailor-made cogeneration solutions have total returns as high as 88 -95%.
-Consequently, this high level of energy efficiency makes the installation cost effective and the more environment conscious solution.
-Contact us and we are happy to advise you about the best heating system for your greenhouse.
+Consequently, this high level of energy efficiency makes the installation cost effective and the more environmentally conscious solution.

 A tubular system will be laid out throughout the entire greenhouse.
 Pumps and valves are installed, to pump the right amount of water to the desired areas in the greenhouse.
 Based on the temperature measured by thermostats (temperature sensors hanging at strategic locations in the greenhouse) the pumps and valves are controlled and thus the temperature in all greenhouse areas is meticulously controlled.

 An adequate heating system is one of the most important components in a successful greenhouse.
 In order to grow quality crops with a profit, it is essential that the heating system in your greenhouse is energy efficient and robust.